Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name.md

 Given the game has started and the system conditions are working fine

-When in final lap, any player hits the opposite wall
+When in final lap, if any player hits the opposite wall

-Then that player wins
+Then that player is declared as winner